battleaxedotco/grimstone/README.md

 }
 ```

-In the above, we don't pass in any value except email because `mergeData` is true by default.
-Consider this:
+In the above, we don't pass in any value in the return object except email because `mergeData` is `true` by default.
+A more in-depth look at what's happening:

 ```js
 function modifyItem(item) {